orion13579/COMM-2216-SetE-Group6/docs/configuration.md

 **1.** Click on the name of the file you want to edit.

-The image below shows the general location of the file names.
+For clarification, the image below shows the general location of the file names.

 !["Repository Containing a File, File Name Hightlight"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image17RepositoryContainingAFileFileNameHighlight.PNG?raw=true)